mc-mc111/powerbi_internship/README.md

+# File Names
-The info files are the word files showing all the weekly progeress.
+## The info- files are the word files showing all the weekly progeress.
-The week files are power BI files which show the progress till the specific week.
+## The week- files are power BI files which show the progress till the specific week.